llm-edge/hal-9100/CONTRIBUTING.md

 share wildly.
 If they seem to have a good handle on it, let them work on their solution until a challenge comes up.

+### Releasing new Docker images

+Just commit with Release and version number in the commit message.
+For example:

+`git commit -m "Release 1.0.0"`

 #### Tips

 - At any point you can compare your feature branch to the upstream/main of